rafsan062/rafsan062/README.md

 # Hi there, I'm Rizvan! 👋

 ###  About Me
-I'm a graduate student pursuing an **M.Sc. in Computer Science** with a specialization in **Data Science** at Seattle University.
-With a background in Civil Engineering and experience as a lecturer, I bring a unique perspective to solving complex problems through data and software engineering.
+I'm a graduate student pursuing **M.Sc. in Computer Science** with a specialization in **Data Science** at Seattle University.
+With a background in Civil Engineering, I bring a unique perspective to solving complex problems through data science and software engineering.

 ### Tech Stack
 ![Python](https://img.shields.io/badge/Python-3776AB?style=flat&logo=python&logoColor=white)